 IUDs (intrauterine devices)

-An IUD is a small, T-shaped piece of plastic with copper or hormones that a doctor or nurse places inside a woman's uterus.
+An IUD is a small, T-shaped piece of plastic with copper or hormones that a doctor places inside a woman's uterus.

 There are 2 kinds:

 - Copper IUDs release a small amount of copper to prevent sperm from fertilizing an egg.
 It can last for up to 10 years.